stormpath/stormpath-django/README.md

 **This integration is UNDER DEVELOPMENT - please use at your own risk**

 A Django application that uses Stormpath SDK API calls to provide authentication and access controls.
-It works with Python 3.3 and 2.7.
+It works with Python 3.x and 2.7.x.

 ## Installation and requirements

-The only requirement needed to run stormpath-django is Stormpath SDK for Python.
-Please note that at least version 1.0.1 of Stormpath is required.

     # Download from GitHub
     git clone https://github.com/stormpath/stormpath-django.git